How Long Until You Can Walk on Concrete?

 “The water-cement ratio is pivotal in defining both the strength and durability of concrete.”

-• A higher water-cement ratio leads to increased porosity and reduced strength.
+• A higher water-cement ratio can increase porosity and decrease strength.

-• A lower ratio enhances strength but requires meticulous moisture management during curing to prevent premature drying.
+• A lower ratio enhances strength but demands careful moisture management during curing to avoid premature drying.

 Standard Timeline for Walking on Concrete